Stefano Tacconi: Style of play

 Although not particularly agile, Tacconi was a powerful and athletic goalkeeper, who was known for his consistency and shot-stopping ability, as well as his ability to produce important saves, in particular in decisive games.
 A vocal and commanding presence in goal, he was also known for his leadership, temper, and strong character, and often called out defenders for their errors.
 Although he was initially not known for his ability to come out and collect crosses, and performed better between the posts, he improved upon this aspect of his game in his later career, with the help of Zoff, and often came off his line to claim high balls that were coming straight at him, although he still remained less inclined to collect deliveries from wider areas.
 He was also known for his adeptness at stopping penalties.
 Although he had a deep goal kick, he was not particularly gifted with his feet, and struggled to adapt his game following the introduction of the back-pass rule, and was even critical of the new regulations.
-He was also not particularly adept at playing as a sweeper-keeper in zonal marking systems.
+He was also not particularly adept at playing as a sweeper-keeper in zonal marking systems, which saw him struggle under Juventus manager Luigi Maifredi, despite having once played in a similar (and, for the time, unorthodox) manner during his stint at Avellino.

 After retiring from football

 After quitting professional football, Tacconi had several disappointing experiences in politics.
 In 1999, he was on Alleanza Nazionale's lists for the European parliamentary elections, but failed to earn a seat.
 In 2005, he controversially tried to stand for president of Lombardy as a candidate for New Italian Social Movement, an extreme right-wing party, but could not garner enough votes to validate his candidacy.
 In 2006, he put in for a city councilman position in Milan again within Alleanza Nazionale, supporting winner Letizia Moratti for mayor, but gained only 57 personal preferences (votes) and was not elected to the office.

-In August 2008, at the age of 51, he accepted an offer from FC Arquata, a Seconda Categoria amateur club based in Arquata del Tronto, Marche, to make a return into active football as a goalkeeper.
+In August 2008, at the age of 51, he accepted an offer from Arquata, a Seconda Categoria amateur club based in Arquata del Tronto, Marche, to make a return into active football as a goalkeeper.

 Personal life

 On 13 May 2011, Tacconi married long-time partner Laura Speranza, with whom he has four children.
+He considers himself Roman Catholic.

+In October 2023, Tacconi was released from hospital following his rehabilitation from a brain haemorrhage he suffered in April 2022.